 This is the essential principle of coaching.
 Many of the helping professions treat people as though they were broken, dysfunctional, or less than capable.
 Coaches recognize the brilliance and power of their clients to solve their problems and design the lives they desire.

 Clients are in charge of the coaching relationship.
 The job of the coach is to “hold the client’s agenda” and ensure that they are continually moving towards the results they want.
 The coach is not an expert who can tell clients what is most important in their lives or how to live their lives.
 The coach helps clients give voice to what is essential and then focuses on the process of how to get there.
 This principle honors and respects the full capability of clients.

 3. The focus is on outcomes.

 Coaching “begins with the end in mind.”
 The coach is continually helping the client to clarify the results they want.
 As such, the focus of coaching is on creating the future rather than getting over the past.
-The client will articulate the outcomes they desire guides the entire process, whether setting goals to achieve a larger life vision or solving day-to-day problems.
+The client will articulate the outcomes they desire guides the entire process, whether setting goals to achieve a broader life vision or solving day-to-day problems.

 4. The process addresses the whole life.

 Coaching helps the client achieve fulfillment in all areas of their lives.
-Even when the primary focus of coaching is to improve job performance, it is important to remember that clients are “whole people.”
+Even when the primary focus of coaching is to improve job performance, it is essential to remember that clients are “whole people.”
 Success or failure in one area of their lives affects other areas as well.

 5. The relationship is the catalyst.

 The relationship between the client and coach acts as a catalyst that “calls forth” the full potential of the client.
-Through their interactions with a coach, the client taps into their power and abilities to create the life of their dreams.
+Through their interactions with their coach, the client taps into their power and abilities to create the life of their dreams.
 However, the focus of the relationship is not on the coach, per se.
 The power is derived from the relationship, tailored to the unique needs of each client, and mutually designed to empower the client to achieve their highest goals.